Koukobin/Ermis/CONTRIBUTING.md

 # How to contribute

+[ilias.koukovinis@gmail.com]: https://mail.google.com/mail/u/0/?tab=rm&ogbl#search/ilias.koukovinis%40gmail.com

 Thank you so much for wanting to contribute to Ermis!
+Your help is essential for keeping it great!

+Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [ilias.koukovinis@gmail.com].

+[code-of-conduct]: CODE_OF_CONDUCT.md

-To contribute:
+In order to contribute:

 1. **Fork the repository.**
 2. **Open a new issue** — if you are intending to fix a bug or feature — describing it thoroughly.